 23. GENERAL POWER CONTRACT PROVISIONS:

-The GPCPs effective July 17, 2025, attached hereto as Attachment No. 1, are hereby made a part of this Contract with the same force and effect as if expressly set forth herein; Provided, that Provisions 20 uthru 30, shall not apply to this Contract.
+23.1 The GPCPs effective July 17, 2025, attached hereto as Attachment No. 1, are hereby made a part of this Contract with the same force and effect as if expressly set forth herein; provided that Provisions 20 through 30 shall not apply to this Contract and provided further that, if the Provisions in the GPCP are in conflict with this Contract, the terms of this Contract shall control.

 24. DISPUTES:

-Disputes under this Contract among the Parties shall be resolved in accordance with this Section 24 and Provision 38 of the GPCPs.
-Any dispute arising under or relating to this Contract between the

-Parties shall, at the request of any Party, be discussed for resolution.
-The Parties will use reasonable efforts to resolve disputes amicably within thirty (30) calendar days of such request.
+Disputes shall be resolved in accordance with this Section 24 and Provision 38 of the GPCPs.
+Any Dispute shall, at the request of any Party, be discussed for resolution.
+The Parties will use reasonable efforts to resolve disputes amicably within thirty (30) Days of such request.

-24.1 Tribal Contractor agrees to a limited waiver of sovereign immunity solely to allow the federal Parties to enforce Tribal Contractor’s obligations under this Contract through arbitration or through litigation in Federal courts of competent jurisdiction.
+24.1 Tribal Contractor agrees to a limited waiver of sovereign immunity solely to allow WAPA to enforce Tribal Contractor’s obligations under this Contract through arbitration as set forth in 10 C.F.R.
+Section 904.13 or through litigation in Federal courts of competent jurisdiction.
 Aside from this limited waiver, nothing in this Contract, or in any current or future schedules, attachments, exhibits, amendments, or addenda, is intended to be or shall be construed as a waiver of Tribal Contractor's sovereign immunity.
-Except as otherwise provided in this subsection 24.1, the Parties understand and agree that neither this Contract nor any underlying law nor any underlying law or procedure abrogates or waives Tribal Contractor’s sovereign immunity from suit in any state or federal court or confers jurisdiction on any such court.
+Except as otherwise provided in this subsection 24.1, the Parties understand and agree that neither this Contract nor any underlying law nor underlying procedure abrogates or waives Tribal Contractor’s sovereign immunity from suit in any state or federal court or confers jurisdiction on any such court.

 25. AMENDMENTS AND MODIFICATIONS:

-This Contract may be amended or modified only by an amendment or modification duly executed by the Parties.
+This Contract may be amended or modified only by a written instrument duly executed by the Parties.

 26. EXHIBITS:

-Certain requirements or provisions of this Contract that may change during the term hereof are set forth in Exhibit A. The initial Exhibit A is attached hereto and made a part hereof, and shall be in force and effect in accordance with its respective provisions until superseded by a subsequent exhibit executed by thetheAuthorized Representative(s).
-On or after October 1, 2028, exhibits may only be added or revised by execution by the Authorized Representative(s).
-Each superseding exhibit shall be attached to and become part of this Contract.
+Certain terms of this Contract that may change during the term of this Contract are set forth in Exhibit A. The initial Exhibit A is attached hereto and made a part hereof, and shall be in force and effect in accordance with its respective provisions until superseded by a subsequent exhibit executed by each Party’s Authorized Representative(s).

 27. AUTHORIZED REPRESENTATIVES: